pyOpenSci/lessons/github-git/your-first-contribution.md

 ## Many people's first contributions are to documentation

 In this lesson, you make your first open source contribution by updating documentation (including docstrings) rather than code.
-Many people start with small fixes like typos, which are simpler to contribute as you don't always need a development environment but are still valuable.
-Developers often focus on code, leaving less time for writing and editing documentation.
-So your small contributions can have a large impact.
+Many people start with small fixes like typos, which are simpler to contribute as you don't always need a development environment but are still **highly valuable**.

-Further, if you go to contribute and find that the contributing guidelines lack detail, that could also be a useful place for you to start.
+### <i class="fa-solid fa-rocket"></i> Fresh eyes make a difference! <i class="fa-solid fa-rocket"></i>

+When you’re new to a project, you may notice gaps and unclear explanations that long-time contributors might overlook.
+Maintainers and developers are often too close to their own work to see what’s missing.
+Your perspective helps make the project more accessible to future contributors.

+By catching confusing phrasing, outdated information, or missing details (even in contributing documentation), you improve the onboarding experience for others while making a meaningful first contribution!

 :::{admonition} A real-life first contribution to PyPI